charlywazzap/charlywazzap/board_games/gloom_haven_jaws_of_the_lion/20210628002009_ev_many_dissaperances.md

 ---
-title: many people missing from gloomhaven
+title: Many people missing from gloomhaven
 short_description: an alarming number of people missing from poorer districts
 tags:
 type: event